PhD (Public Health and Community Medicine) - UNSW; MPhil - BUET; MSc (Medicine) - Sydney University

 Before joining La Trobe University, Mofi Islam was a Research Fellow/Lecturer at the Research School of Population Health in the Australian National University.
 Prior to that he was a Research and Education officer in the University of Sydney.
 As part of his PhD research he investigated clients’ characteristics, service utilisation and incremental cost of targeted primary healthcare for injecting drug users.
 Dr Islam worked in the policy interface in a number of ministries.
 Holding a position of a Senior Assistant Chief (Health Policy and Development) of the Government of Bangladesh he was actively involved in health service planning in Bangladesh.

 Dr Islam conducted high volume of research around drug and alcohol use and associated primary health care.
-He is an Assistant Editor of Drug and Alcohol Review Journal, and a member in several community organisations.
+He is a Deputy Editor of Drug and Alcohol Review Journal, and a member in several community organisations.

 - Applicaiton in social and health sciences